 Aileen MorenoAileen Moreno, LCSW

-Aileen is a Psychotherapist and Psychometrician at Miami Cancer Institute of Baptist Health South Florida.
-She works with adult cancer patients and survivors who are referred for short-term cognitive behavioral therapy or grief counseling.
-She also works with pediatric cancer patients and survivors who are referred for neuropsychological testing to assess for cancer-related cognitive impairment.
-Additionally, Aileen provides mindfulness meditation training for MCI staff and patients receiving psycho-oncology care.
-Aileen has previously worked as a medical social worker in the hospital setting and is a licensed clinical social worker in the State of Florida.
+Aileen Moreno, LCSW is a licensed clinical social worker with extensive experience in oncology.
+Aileen has worked as a psychotherapist at Miami Cancer Institute with adult cancer patients and survivors referred for short-term cognitive behavioral therapy or grief counseling.
+She has also worked as a Psychometrician at MCI with both adult and pediatric cancer patients and survivors referred for neuropsychological testing to assess for cancer-related cognitive impairment.
+Additionally, Aileen has provided mindfulness meditation training for MCI staff and patients receiving psycho-oncology care.
+She has previously worked as a medical social worker in the hospital setting and also worked for the National Cancer Institute’s Cancer Information Service.
 She holds a Bachelor’s degree in Psychology and a Master’s degree in Social Work from Florida International University.
 Aileen has been trained in and certified to offer the Stress Management and Resiliency Training (SMART)™ program of Harvard Medical School Benson-Henry Institute for Mind Body Medicine.

 This program is designed to assist patients who have completed cancer treatment by providing critical tools to help them cope with the experience of their diagnosis and treatment as well as adjust to life after treatment.
 During each group session, we will introduce a variety of mind-body strategies to help you adapt to and navigate some of the challenges that you may experience with the transition to cancer survivorship as well as other ongoing life challenges.
 We will also introduce other practical strategies for managing life stress and developing healthy physical activity, nutrition and sleep habits.
 You will be encouraged to practice these strategies regularly throughout each week.